 Are You Flaring?

 Psoriasis and psoriatic arthritis have been a part of my life ever since I can remember.
-I remember my father asking me years ago did anyone ever find out what was the cause of me getting this disease?
+I remember my father asking me a few years ago if there was any particular reason I was living with this disease.
 I told him that there is research being done on genes to see if this is all linked together.

 The body is made up of different types of genes that make up our immune system.
 The gene that attacks our body has taken control of our swelling, back pain, itching, and stiffness.
 I developed psoriasis first which caused me to have very thick dark patches all over my body and 25 years later I got psoriatic arthritis which causes great pain in my body.

 What differs between the ten percent of the population with the gene for psoriasis and the two to three percent of those people who develop it are the triggers.
 The other thing that medical professionals believe is the cause of some people’s triggers is a person’s situation.
 I grew up in poverty and have always thought that this is the trigger for my disease.
 No one ever told me this, but in my heart, I believe this was a trigger.

 The weather, if it’s cold or hot, is also a trigger.
 I know that I need to lose a few pounds or if I’m having any hormonal change that this can cause a trigger too.
 I’m not sure if alcohol intake makes matters unhealthier, but it has been said it can worsen your condition.

-This is when I realize I have several triggers.
+This is when I realized I have several triggers.
 I was on a medication that caused me to flare; and there are certain foods that I can’t eat anymore; such as cheese or red meats.
 These are foods that I loved, but no longer can eat.
-Vegetables that have solanine which are some of the nightshades people are saying make their condition worst.
+Vegetables that have solanine which is some of the nightshades people are saying make their condition worst.
 I have been hearing about nightshades for years, but they don’t seem to be a problem for me.

-My doctor and I did some trial and error on me to narrow down what my triggers where.
+My doctor and I did some trial and error on me to narrow down what my triggers were.
 It was over a few months period.
 You just need to learn to avoid certain things and substitute others.
 It’s not easy at all to give up foods that you loved.
 This is a lifestyle change and requires discipline.